AlexGonRod/AlexGonRod/README.md

 Hi.
 I’m Alex.
 I'm a javascript developer, new tech enthusiastic and a wannabe cyborg trying to be chip implanted.

-I work at SOPRA as a mid level sofware Engineer teaching bots how to become humans.
+I work at SOPRA as a mid level sofware Engineer.
 For more information about me, check out [github](https://github.com/AlexGonRod) and follow me on [@deepinsd](https://twitter.com/deepinsd)